VCGI/applications/cama-explorer-demo/readme.md

 **Status**
 > [!NOTE]
-> VC sent full sample data for one town (Barre Town) via their own FTP
+> VC sent full sample data for one town (Barre Town) via their own FTP.
+Still need data dictionary for turning codes into understandable strings.

 > [!NOTE]
 > Full sample data is largely useful for purposes of reporting building and property details, can likely be ETL'd or processed as-is